WLG Week 1

 In this first week, if you can, try and allow a little bit of extra time to get to your session - just so you can figure out where to park and how long it will take you to get to your session.

-We will be training in spring/summer so the weather will be unpredictable!
+We will be training in summer so the weather will be warm but may be unpredictable!
 So please be prepared for everything!
 Layers are a good idea, a windbreaker jacket and a towel in the car in case it is wet.
-Make sure you have warm clothes for before and after the session.
 Please bring a mat to the session for your strength circuit, the core work we do is on the ground.
 The Warehouse/Bunnings usually have mats for under $20.

 Please check your shoes!